After the major scales, most people learn the natural minor scales right away, which makes sense as they are two of the most used scales in music.

 For instance, you can use slides or arpeggios to travel from one enclosure to the next, just keep an eye out for those points of connection highlighted on the diagram above so that you can do this smoothly.

 It is this kind of fluency and spatial awareness that you should aim for when studying your instrument.
-It might seem very challenging at first, but if you maintain yourself motivated consistently, your progress will be commendable.
+It might seem challenging at first, but if you keep yourself motivated and practice consistently, your progress will be noticeable.

-Countless guitarists use it, and since E minor is a very popular guitar key, it is also a great minor scale to master first.
+Countless guitarists use it, and since E minor is a very popular guitar key, it will open the door to being able to play many of your favorite tracks, and to write new ones inspired by those classics.

 Always remember its formula: “1, 2, b3, 4, 5, b6, b7”.